Jackie Bradley Jr. Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10 K/9, the third-best in MLB.
+- The Rangers pitching staff ranks fourth in the league with a collective 10.3 strikeouts per nine innings.

-- The Rangers have a 3.65 team ERA that ranks sixth among all MLB pitching staffs.
+- The Rangers' 3.38 team ERA ranks sixth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender eight home runs (0.9 per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Heaney (0-1) makes the start for the Rangers, his second of the season.
+- The Rangers are sending deGrom (1-0) to the mound for his third start of the season.

-- The left-hander last appeared on Wednesday against the Baltimore Orioles, when he went 2 2/3 innings, allowing seven earned runs while giving up seven hits.
+- The right-hander last appeared on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.